 Are you looking for an eye doctor that accepts Medicare in Charlotte or Asheville, NC?

 If so, look no further!

-At Northlake Eye, our eye doctors proudly accept Medicare!
+At Northlake Eye, we proudly accept Medicare!
 In fact, we accept a variety of vision AND medical insurances (you can see a full list here).
-Here are the most frequently asked questions we receive about Medicare
+Here are the most frequently asked questions we receive about Medicare.

 Does Medicare cover routine eye exams and glasses?